SnowflakeCoder/programming/General/JVM Fibers and Threads.md

 |         They have fasted startup time than threads.          |         They have slow startup time than goroutines.         |
 |           Goroutine has growable segmented stacks.           |       Threads doesnot have growable segmented stacks.        |

-The cost of threads are higher than goroutine
+The cost of threads are higher than goroutine.